 - Nobody wants this information or will pay for it (it’s free on the Internet like everything else!).

-The courage to push forward seemed to stem from the idea: “What’s the worst that can happen?”
+I never will forget that moment because of how strong the emotions were.
+The courage to push forward despite these fears stemmed from the idea: “What’s the worst that can happen?”

 Here is the second truth…

 People WANT solutions to their problems.